sid4618/Typefont/README.md

 }
 ```
 Then you have to include your font in the index of fonts by adding the font name to the array.
-I'm working on a system that automatically generates the JSON structure starting from a `.ttf` font file.

 ## Author
 [Vasile Pește](https://twitter.com/Sirvasile_).